Do Latex Mattresses Smell?

 Pick a mattress less likely to smell.

-- Choose a 100% natural latex mattress with no fillers or synthetic materials.
+- Choose a 100% natural or organic latex mattress with no fillers or synthetic materials.

 - Look for a bed with a cover made from natural materials like cotton and wool.